Democrats brace for likely defeat of voting rights push due to GOP filibuster

 Republicans, meanwhile, have shown little hesitation in continuing their opposition to the Democratic voting legislation, which combines an effort to restore portions of the 1965 Voting Rights Act that have been struck down in recent years by the Supreme Court with a broader effort to establish new national standards for federal elections, including minimum requirements for early voting, vote by mail, and other election conveniences that have been limited in some states by the GOP legislatures.

+Republicans who supported Voting Rights Act now oppose bill Democrats say would strengthen its provisions

 In four Senate votes held since June on various voting bills, only one Republican — Sen. Lisa Murkowski (Alaska) — cast one vote on one bill to proceed with debate.
-Other Republicans have rallied around a position staked out early last year by Senate Minority Leader Mitch McConnell (R-Ky.) holding that the federal government should have no additional role in regulating state elections, despite the Constitution’s clear reservation of a federal role in elections for federal office.
+Other Republicans have rallied around a position staked out early last year by McConnell holding that the federal government should have no additional role in regulating state elections, despite the Constitution’s clear reservation of a federal role in elections for federal office.

 Speaking on the Senate floor Wednesday, McConnell sharply denounced the Democrats’ push to change both voting laws and the Senate’s rules as part of a “shortsighted power grab,” one rooted in mischaracterizations of the new state laws and partisan hyperbole.